ImagicTheCat/FundamentalChemistry/README.md

 * Inspired from the periodic table.
 * Every atoms/molecules quantities are expressed as mole unit.
 The quantum is the mole.
 * Energy unit notation is E.
-* Use Sneak+right-click on machines and storages to open the block chemical storage view (not dynamic).
+* Use Sneak+right-click on machines and storages to open the block chemical storage view.

 Notes: